 Students who receive below a C-minus grade in the Critical Inquiry seminar are also automatically put on probation for the second semester of the first year.

 Breadth of Study Requirements

 The Breadth of Study Requirements provide a window into the vast extent and variety of our accumulated experience and knowledge in the liberal arts.
-Students are required to complete a minimum of one course in each of five areas, choosing any course offered in the disciplines listed under each area, unless specifically exempted.
+Students are required to complete a minimum of one course in each of five areas, choosing any course offered in the departments/disciplines listed under each area, unless specifically exempted.

 Students must complete Breadth of Study Requirements with courses taken at The Claremont Colleges.
 Breadth of Study credit is not awarded for Study Abroad or other external program coursework.
 (Students admitted as transfer students are awarded Breadth of Study credit for work completed outside The Claremont Colleges prior to matriculation, but once students matriculate Breadth of Study requirements can only be fulfilled by courses taken in residence at The Claremont Colleges.)